Close Menu

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.

-There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
-It is also smart to hire an attorney to help you at your hearing.
-After all, you are the star witness at your hearing.
-If you hire an attorney with experience, they can prepare you to be a good witness at your hearing.
-Learn more about how to prepare for your SSD hearing.
+Hiring an attorney with the proper legal experience triples your chance of winning SSDI benefits.
+It is also smart to hire an attorney to help you during your hearing.
+After all, you are the star witness.
+If you hire an attorney with experience, they can prepare you to testify.
+Learn how to prepare for your SSD hearing.

 HOW WILL YOU PAY THE ATTORNEY FEE?